-Athena Studios obtains feature film rights to “Auntie Claus,” award-winning children’s book by Elise Primavera.
+Athena Studios obtains feature film rights to “Auntie Claus,” the award-winning children’s book by Elise Primavera.

-Multimedia production company Athena Studios has obtained the feature film rights to the award-winning children’s Christmas book “Auntie Claus” by author Elise Primavera.
+Emeryville, CA -- Multimedia production company Athena Studios has obtained the feature film rights to the award-winning children’s Christmas book “Auntie Claus” by author Elise Primavera.<

 Athena Studios is actively involved in preproduction on a 90-minute, stop-motion animated motion picture based on “Auntie Claus.”
 Several heavyweight animation industry figures have already committed to the production, including director of photography Pete Kozachik, art director Tom Proost, producer Brice Parker and camera operator Tim Taylor.